 - Find the front panel, removing it from the flannel and the back panel layers.
 Place it right side up and flat on your work surface.

-- Starting with the hemmed end, and with the back of that hem against the right side of the blanket (wrong side to right side), pin the ruffle to the right side of the front panel.
+- Starting with the hemmed end, and with the back of that hem against the right side of the blanket (right side to right side), pin the ruffle to the right side of the front panel.
 Align the raw edges of the ruffle with the raw edge of the fabric.

 - When you have about six inches remaining before the beginning and the end meet, lay out the end of the ruffle so it overlaps the beginning by about 2½".